 How is the international coverage through Verizon?

 Coverage is rarely an issue when traveling overseas unless you are going to very rural areas.
 In most countries, Verizon's service will roam on several different networks, choosing the network with the strongest service.
 You can also look at coverage maps.
 Verizon offers several coverage maps on their website.
 However, the only way to know 100 percent if there will be service at the Italian villa you rented in the Tuscan countryside is to speak to the owners or representatives of the property.
-There may be coverage in the surrounding areas or their may appear to be service on a map but, just like there are dead zones with every carrier in the US in a place like New York city, this is also the case internationally.
+There may be coverage in the surrounding areas or there may appear to be service on a map but, just like there are dead zones with every carrier in the US in a place like New York city, this is also the case internationally.
+Having said this, typically you will find that their roaming plans offer slower data speeds than what you would experience back home.

 What is the best way to save money when I use my Verizon phone overseas?